ylatuya/cerbero-docs/start.md

     $ python2 cerbero-uninstalled -c config/win64-mixed-msvc.cbc genvssln glib

-This will run `meson --backend=vs2015` and print the path to the solution file.
+This will run `meson --backend=vs2015` inside the Cerbero environment which will embed all the necessary information (libraries, library paths, include paths, cflags, etc) inside the project files.
+It will then print the path to the solution file.
+Note that this means the project files will refer to the libraries *built by Cerbero* for external dependencies.

 You can also use the `--open` argument to open the directory in `explorer` so you can open and build the solution in Visual Studio.

     $ python2 cerbero-uninstalled -c config/win64-mixed-msvc.cbc genvssln --open glib